phax/phive-rules/README.md

 * v3.0.4 - 2023-06-27
     * Updated XRechnung 2.3.1 rules to 1.8.2
     * Added Peppol A-NZ-PEPPOL 1.0.9 rules (deprecated version 1.0.8)
-    * Added support for SimplerInvoicing 2.0.3.7 and deprecated old versions
+    * Added support for Simplerinvoicing 2.0.3.7 and deprecated old versions
-    * Added support for SimplerInvoicing NLCIUS-CII 1.0.3.6 and deprecated old versions
+    * Added support for Simplerinvoicing NLCIUS-CII 1.0.3.6 and deprecated old versions
-    * Added support for SimplerInvoicing 2.0 G-Account extension 1.0.7 and deprecated old versions
+    * Added support for Simplerinvoicing 2.0 G-Account extension 1.0.7 and deprecated old versions
     * Added Peppol May 2023 release (Billing 3.0.15 and Upgrade 3.0.11) - using a new versioning number (yyyy.m)
     * Added new submodule `phive-rules-setu` for selected Dutch SETU standards
     * Added support for Peppol End User Statistics Report 1.0.1